Aaron Burr: Marriage to Theodosia Bartow Prevost

 Burr met Theodosia Bartow Prevost in August 1778 while she was married to Jacques Marcus Prevost, a Swiss-born British officer in the Royal American Regiment.
 In Prevost's absence, Burr began regularly visiting Theodosia at The Hermitage, her home in New Jersey.
 Theodosia would go on to visit Burr many times throughout his stay at West Point New York in June through July 1778.
 Although she was ten years older than Burr, the constant visits provoked gossip, and by 1780 the two were openly lovers.
 In December 1781, Burr learned that Jacques Prevost had died of yellow fever while serving in Jamaica.

-Burr and Theodosia were married in 1782, and they moved to a house on Wall Street in Lower Manhattan.
+After her husband's death, Theodosia was hesitant to marry Burr right away, writing to him: "When I am sensible I can make you and myself happy, I will readily join you...
+But till I am confident of this, I cannot think of our union."
+After a few months of consideration, however, Burr and Theodosia were married on July 2, 1782, and they moved to a house on Wall Street in Lower Manhattan.
 After several years of severe illness, Theodosia died in 1794 from stomach or uterine cancer.
 Their only child to survive to adulthood was Theodosia Burr Alston, born in 1783.